oysterprotocol/oyster-streamable/README.md

 # oyster-streamable

-A proof of concept, streamable implementation of the Oyster protocol (not fully compatible) with a few significant changes:
+A proof of concept, streamable implementation of the Oyster Protocol (not fully compatible) with a few significant changes:

 - CryptoJS replaced with node-forge